vbotka/ansible-freebsd-iocage/README.md

 freebsd_iocage_stop: false
 ```

-* By default, the sanity is teasing the *iocage* service actions are
+* By default, the sanity is testing the *iocage* service actions are
   mutually exclusive.
 The first enabled action in the order (start,
-  restart, stop) is taken if you bypass this test
+  restart, stop) is taken if you bypass this test (see tasks/rcconf.yml)

 ```yaml
 freebsd_iocage_sanity_service: true